 Includes the use of the dictionary, syllabication and application of spelling principles and rules based on common patterns of letter combinations in the English language.

-EWRC 892AB
+EWRC 892AB 0.5 unit

 Phonics/Reading Fundamentals

 Intro course designed to teach the fundamental reading skills of phonics, word analysis and comprehension through individualized assignments.